mchendrickson/doodleTrainer/README.md

 # Toontown Rewritten Doodle Trainer v5.0

 This is a tool for using the speed chat UI in ToonTown to say tricks for your doodle to perform.
 This was made for educational purposes only.
+I am not associated with Toontown Rewritten nor am I responsible for any negative outcomes such as accidentally using unites or getting your account banned.
+Use at your own risk.

 ## Prerequisites